C-Rodg/CryptoCap/docs/index.md

 ---
 layout: default
-title: Coinbar
+title: CryptoCap
 ---

 # [](#header-features)Features

 * Track and learn about your favorite cryptocurrencies.
 * Get desktop notifications for custom price alerts.
 * Find information on price changes, market cap, & total supply for over 99 different cryptocurrencies.
 * View the cryptocurrency market as a whole with our global market data.
 * Downloadable installer for Windows and macOS systems.